Ai Accountant

 How is a bank audit trail different from a bank statement in audit terms?

-A bank statement is a snapshot of transactions, an audit trail is the full history of those transactions in your books, who touched them, when, what changed, and why.
-Think of the statement as raw input, and the audit trail as a complete production log with approvals and reasons.
-Tools like AI Accountant maintain both the original statement and the full change history.
+A bank statement is a snapshot of transactions from the bank.
+An audit trail is the full history of those transactions inside your books, capturing who touched them, when, what changed, and why.
+Think of the statement as raw input and the audit trail as a complete production log with approvals, reasons, and user attribution.

-For MCA compliance, do the default logs in Tally or Zoho suffice without add ons?
+For MCA compliance, do the default logs in Tally suffice without add ons?

 What retention period should I set for audit trails to satisfy Indian regulators?

-Plan for at least eight years, which aligns with typical seven to eight year requirements.
-Certain industries may require longer.
+Plan for at least eight years, which aligns with Section 128(5) of the Companies Act 2013.
+Certain industries such as banking and insurance may require longer retention.
 Storage cost is minor compared to the risk of non compliance or failed responses to notices.
-AI Accountant lets admins lock retention windows and archive beyond statutory periods.

 Can I migrate my Excel based reconciliation history into a modern trail system?